jaythegeek/laravel-worldpay/README.md

 ## Usage

-Don't forget to add this at the top
+Don't forget to add this at the top!!
 ```
 use Jtg\WorldPay\WorldPayServiceProvider as WorldPay;
 ```